REGnosys/rosetta-code-generators/python/README.md

 # ISDA CDM Python Implementation

-This repository contains both a Python CDM implementation and the code to generate the package from Regnosys' Rosetta specifications.
+This repository contains both a Python CDM implementation and the code to generate the package from Regnosys' [Rune](https://github.com/finos/rune-dsl) specifications.

 The Python package can both deserialize CDM into objects and serialize objects with a caveat.
 Ingestion of CDM flattens any use of metadata abstraction and, as a result, serialized CDM will not match a source which makes use of metadata objects.